MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

  <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured>

 2. In Visual Studio, for each project in the solution change the project properties to use the desired rule set.
 For example: Project &gt;&gt; Properties &gt;&gt; Code Analysis &gt;&gt; General, select *Recommended driver rules*.

-In addition to using recommenced driver rules, use the *Recommended native rules* tool set as well.
+In addition to using the recommenced driver rules, use the *Recommended native rules* rule set.

 3. Select Build &gt;&gt; Run Code Analysis on Solution.